 One word of caution on OS updates first though — sometimes, the updates have a few bugs of their own.
 Make sure you back up your Mac using Time Machine so that in the unlikely event the update makes the issue worse, you can revert back to the old version while Apple fixes any bugs in the new system.

-You don’t have to be a computer expert to diagnose just what’s wrong with your MacBook.
-If closing programs, freeing up drive space and updating software doesn’t help, try looking for hardware issues with Apple’s built-in testing.
-For newer MacBooks, the program is called Apple Diagnostics, but pre-2013 models will use Apple Hardware Test.
+You don’t have to be a computer expert to diagnose just what’s wrong with your MacBook Pro.
+If closing programs, freeing up drive space, and updating software don’t help, try looking for hardware issues with Apple’s built-in testing.

 Follow the instructions from Apple based on the year of your computer (you can check the year by clicking the Apple icon then About This Mac).